artiface/domination-origins/readme.txt

 So normal ground tiles will be needed in the following sizes 120x60 and 240x120.

 ## Bugs / Remarks
- - Death animation is not working
- - It is possible to use passive skills
+ - It is possible to sprint forever :)
  - The mouse-over-effect is sometimes on the wrong depth layer
- - Dead character is selectable
- - Dead character still have status effects applied
- - Hit chances seem subjectively low
- - Should focus re-generate during battle?
+ - Chance to hit is displayer for dead characters

 ## Needed for Alpha Battles
  - Weapon Slots - ITEM NFTs currently CANNOT BE ITERATED OVER